newrelic/entity-definitions/README.md

 Inside each folder there must be *at least* an entity definition file named `definition.yml`.

-Composite metrics must be defined in their own YAML file and referenced from the entity definition file.
+Composite metrics must be defined in their own YAML file.
 They must be placed inside the same folder as the entity definition and must be named according to their type:

 - Golden metrics: `golden_metrics.yml`
 - Summary metrics: `summary_metrics.yml `